 Each family develops a Family Partnership Agreement with a Social Service Specialist with outlines the parent's goals for the year.
 These usually include improving their education, seeking better employment, buying a home or securing government assistance.

 Program governance is an important aspect of our programs.
-Parents are elected to Parent and Policy Committee meetings which ensures parental participation in the development of program policies, hiring and termination of program staff and the approval of classroom activities.
+Parents are elected to Parent and Policy Committees which ensures parental participation in the development of program policies, hiring and termination of program staff and the approval of classroom activities.